← Back to Insights

 This is one of the biggest compliance gaps I see.
 A Nigerian fintech using AWS, calling OpenAI's API, and running Google Analytics has three undocumented international data transfers.
 Under GDPR, the SCCs in those providers' DPAs cover it.
 Under the NDPA, you need to document the safeguards separately.

-NDPA fines cap at 2% of annual gross revenue or ₦10 million.
-The numbers are lower, but for a Nigerian SME, a ₦10 million fine is serious money.
+NDPA fines for a controller of major importance run to whichever is higher of ₦10 million or 2% of annual gross revenue for the preceding year (₦2 million or 2% for everyone else).
+The ceilings are lower than GDPR's, but for a Nigerian SME, a ₦10 million fine is serious money.
 And NDPC enforcement is real and growing.
 They have political backing, they're hiring investigators, and the CAR filing system gives them visibility into who's compliant and who's not.

 Don't assume Nigerian enforcement is slack because the fines are lower than GDPR.
 The trajectory is clear.